Worcester Park: Early history

-18th & 19th Century: Gunpowder Mills
+18th and 19th centuries: Gunpowder Mills

 In 1750, Worcester Park was acquired by William Taylor.
 He used a mill on the banks of the Hogsmill River to continue the manufacture of gunpowder which had been carried out on and off in the area for several decades.
 The mills were designed in 1771 by John Smeaton.
 Manufacturing continued until at least 1854 when the mill blew up and heavily damaged the westerly structure.

 In 1890 Worcester Park Baptist Church was formed in Longfellow Road.
 It moved to its present location on The Avenue in the 1950s.

-20th Century: Suburban residential development
+20th century: Suburban residential development

 The Worcester Park area was largely rural before the opening of the railway station.
-The majority of the district was constructed on by housing in the 1920s and 30s.
+The majority of the district was constructed on by housing in the 1920s and 1930s.
 The south of the district was built on in the 1960s following the closure of the Worcester Park Brick Works.
 Other pockets of 1960/70s development can be seen scattered across the Worcester Park area.